 Beverly Hills Realtor Rochelle Maize broke it down for us:

-Who says that bleeding edge technology like Bitcoin can only exists in your slack channel or your broker’s Gmail inbox?
-Even the most reclusive tech nerd needs to head out of the house for Mountain Dew or Soylent occasionally.
+Who says that bleeding-edge technology like Bitcoin can only exist in your Slack channel or your broker’s Gmail inbox?
+Even the most reclusive tech nerd needs to occasionally head out of the house for Mountain Dew or Soylent.

 When they do, imagine how pleasantly surprised they might be to see a sign like this advertising revolutionary blockchain technology like Bitcoin on a humble yard sign?

 Who knows, it might just be enough to get them to give you a call.
-Okay, maybe not a call, but they might send you a snap, insta, tweet or slack message… Phones are so 2010.
+OK, maybe not a call, but they might send you a snap, Insta, tweet, or Slack message.
+Phones are so 2010.

-8. Sometimes, Old School is the Only Choice
+10. Sometimes Old School Is the Only Choice

-While light up signs, QR codes, and beacons are most certainly cool, some properties demand the respect of a traditional signage.
-Turn of the century mansions, stately Victorians, horse farms, and estates with winding driveways, would all look silly staked out with flashy new signs festooned with tech baubles and bright lights … The locals monocles would fall out with the scandal.
+While light-up signs, QR codes, and beacons are most certainly cool, some properties demand the respect of traditional signage.
+Turn-of-the-century mansions, stately Victorians, horse farms, and estates with winding driveways would all look silly staked out with flashy new signs festooned with tech baubles and bright lights … not to mention the draconian homeowners’ associations (HOAs) in many wealthy areas.

-Sometimes in order to get your message out there you just need to cut through the static.
-Cell phones, endless Facebook posts, ever more tribal political bickering … in order to not go crazy most people just tune out anything that isn’t critical to their lives especially when they’re driving.
+Sometimes to get your message out there, you need to cut through the static.
+Cell phones, endless Facebook posts, ever more tribal political bickering … to keep from losing it, most people just tune out anything that isn’t critical to their lives—especially when they’re driving.